 - Sort your food on the countertop by categories.
 The ones I used were canned soups and broths, canned fruits, canned vegetables, canned legumes, condiments (catsup, pickles, salad dressing, canned sauces, etc.), canned meat/fish, dried beans, and rice and pasta.

 - Find a place in the pantry for each category.
 Check the “used best by dates” on the food before putting them back on the shelves.
 Next week we will have tips on how to decide which foods should be discarded.
-If you are ready to get started, check the University of Nebraska online publication, “Cleaning the Kitchen Cupboard: Toss or Save”.

 - Use the same principles as we talked about in The Basics of Kitchen Organization last week.
 Create centers, get rid of what you are not using, and use your prime space for the most used items.